History

 LASC Categories: HBS, NSP

 This course will examine the history of the relationship between Chinese society and culture, economic development, state power, scientific theories, and the environment.
 Recent media reports have highlighted a worsening environmental crisis in China while at the same time reporting on China as a new leader in the development of alternative energy sources.
-This course will trace the political, economic, social, and scientific history behind this environmental crisis, and will evaluate the role of local, regional, and national levels of the government, domestic and international non-governmental organizations, urban and rural activists, scientific studies and discourses, and evolving political ideologies.
-[Cross-listed with PO-334.]
+Government, domestic and international non- governmental organizations, urban and rural activists, scientific studies and discourses, and evolving political ideologies will be addressed.
+Counts for Middle East/Asia in the History major.

 Every 2-3 years.
 3 Credits